 SIS can also help students who participate in the seminar obtain an internship with a partner organization in the ASEAN region.
 The internship experience is not an integrated part of the seminar program and can be done for credit, or on a non-credit bearing basis for MA students only who wish to complete their professional experience requirement.
 A list of potential internship organizations can be found in the Forms section of this page.

-Students could enjoy site visits and field trips in Malaysia and Indonesia.
+Students enjoy site visits and field trips in Malaysia and Indonesia.

 Pre-Departure Workshop: April/May (date TBA)